zhengkaitu/forward_graph2smiles/README.md

 (CPU) sh scripts/serve_cpu_in_docker.sh
 (GPU) sh scripts/serve_gpu_in_docker.sh
 ```
-Note that the `-d` flag may be added to the `docker run` commands to start the service in daemon mode (i.e., in the background).
 GPU-based container requires a CUDA-enabled GPU and the <a href="https://www.example.com/my great page">NVIDIA Container Toolkit</a> (or nvidia-docker in the past).
 By default, the first GPU will be used.

 #### Using Singularity